wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 Interestingly, if you put two topics together, you get some notion of two way communication.
 This is the basis of a **service** which can be seen in the top of the diagram.
 A **service** is made of a Request topic and a Response topic, but functions as a single communication type to the user.
 Similar to messages, a service has a defined request and response types (e.g. see [`std_srvs/srv/SetBool.srv`](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/SetBool.srv)).
 A service request will often wait until a response is received before continuing.

+Then if you combine two services and a topic, you can imitate a request for something which takes time.
+This in ROS is known as an **action**.
+For example requesting a robot to move from one location to another.
+You first request the move, which you get a response as to whether its started.
+This is followed by constant feedback along a particular topic.
+Then ended with a task complete service response.
+In this a whole set of messages are defined.

 Note that everything happens asyncronously and in parallel, when a node subscribes or sends a requests, it doesn't know when the response will arrive.
 It only knows it will (hopefully) arrive at some point.
 When a packet is received the subscriber can then run a method - this method is usually known as a **callback**, but that will be covered in a later tutorial.

 Finally, each node is configured by a set of **parameters** which are broadcast to all other nodes.
 Parameters are often configuration values for particular methods in a node, and can sometimes be changed on startup (or dynamically through a service), to allow the node to provide adjustable functionality.
 For example the value of a timeout or frequency of a loop.